 Azure Site Recovery (ASR) provides a single DR solution that works across platforms be it running on Hyper-V environment on-premises, Azure Stack Hub, Azure Stack HCI, VMware virtualization platform, or even on your physical platform, so it works across platforms and clouds as well.
 So, it could be your public cloud, your private cloud, or service provider cloud, and across different workloads as well.

 As you can see in the preceding figure, you can use Azure infrastructure as your secondary site, then with ASR, you can automate all VMs’ protection, replication, and recovery plans.

-Recovery plans will help you to orchestrate the recovery order of your multi-tiered applications during failover since there are many components dependent on each other such as front-end web server, middle-tier, and back-end database server.
+Recovery plans will help you to orchestrate the recovery order of your multi-tiered applications during failover since there are many components dependent on each other such as the front-end web server, middle-tier, and back-end database server.
 Recovery plans will orchestrate all this process for you by automating all the manual steps.

 After failover to Azure in case of disaster, the replicated Azure VMs will be in an unprotected state.
 The good news is, once your primary site is back online, you can failback by replicating from Azure to on-premises, then you can run a failover from Azure to your on-premises (primary) site.
 And once all machines are running on-premises again, you can re-enable replication so that they replicate back to Azure for disaster recovery.